SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * European BOP lead to frequent conflict
 * BOP is naturally unavoidable
-* It is, ultimately, the best possible strategy for peaceable international policy
+* it is uniquely European, making global BOP-caused war unlikely

 So what?
 SO WHAT

 Now, defluffify by re-writing the three points + so what in as little words as possible.

-**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is a both unavoidable given the structure of Europe and is ultimately evolved only to fit the power dynamic of European nations.**
+**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is a both unavoidable given the structure of Europe and is ultimately evolved only to fit the power dynamic of European nations — preventing global war.**

 ***